top of page

 The Neues Museum is an architectural wonder

-This is not an Egyptology Museum
+This is Not an Egyptology Museum

-The bust of Nefertiti alone is worth the trip
+The Bust of Nefertiti Alone is Worth the Trip

-Despite the criticisms and controversies about the restoration of the building, the authenticity of certain elements or a possibly disconcerting museography, seeing the bust of Nefertiti is a wonderful and unique experience.
-Of course, a museum can hardly be reduced to its single centrepiece, and yet that is the case here.
-The enigmatic smile of the Egyptian queen beckons the visitor in a moment of great delight.
+Despite criticisms and controversies surrounding the building's restoration, the authenticity of certain elements, or possibly disconcerting museography, viewing the bust of Nefertiti is a marvelous and unique experience.
+Of course, a museum cannot be reduced to its single centerpiece, yet here that seems to be the case.
+The enigmatic smile of the Egyptian queen provides a moment of profound delight.
 Nefertiti the Egyptian turned Berliner?

-Reasons to go
+Reasons to Visit

 • A beautifully restored building